YowSiaoKang/tp/docs/UserGuide.md

 ### Remove assignments : `removeassign`

 Removes an assignment from the assignment list.

 Format: `removeassign INDEX`

 - Removes the assignment at that `INDEX`.
-The index refers to the index number shown in the displayed assignment list.
+The index refers to the index number shown in the assignment list.
 The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 `removeassign 1`